withrizky/withrizky/README.md

 ### 💡 About Me
 I’m an IT professional passionate about building scalable systems, automation workflows, and intelligent backend solutions.
-My mission is to grow independently through technology — creating tools, APIs, and automations that make businesses smarter and faster.
+My mission is to grow independently through technology, creating tools, APIs, and automations that make businesses smarter and faster.

 - ⚙️ Experienced in backend development, API integration, and automation
 - 🔍 Focused on data-driven systems and process optimization